-The steep slopes that are creating a practical difficulty for the owner are a natural topographic condition and were not self-inflicted, and no land grading has occurred on the property.
+The steep slopes that create a practical difficulty for the owner are a natural topographic condition.
+Any development within this area requires a variance to impact steep slopes.
+The approved variance was not due to self-inflicted impacts by the property owner.

-Variance Request No. 2: Clearing Developed Woodland Greater than 30 Percent Section 27-230 contains required findings [text in bold] to be made before a variance can be granted.
+Variance No. 2: Clearing Developed Woodland Greater than 30 Percent

+According to Subtitle 5B, developed woodlands are defined as "Those areas of vegetation that do not meet the definition of woodlands, but which contain trees and other natural vegetation, and which also include residential, commercial, or industrial structures and uses."
+Section 27-230 contains required findings [text in bold] to be made before a variance can be granted.
 Variances from the requirements of Subtitle 5B must satisfy the required findings in Section 27-230(a) and (b).
-The plain text is staff's analysis of the applicant's revised variance request.
+The plain text is Planning Board findings.

-- (a) A variance may only be granted when the District Council, Zoning Hearing Examiner, Board of Appeals, or the Planning Board as applicable, finds that: - (1) A specific parcel of land is physically unique and unusual in a manner different from the nature of surrounding properties with respect to exceptional narrowness, shallowness, shape, exceptional topographic conditions, or other extraordinary conditions peculiar to the specific parcel (such as historical significance or environmentally sensitive features);
+(a) A variance may only be granted when the District Council, Zoning Hearing Examiner, Board of Appeals, or the Planning Board as applicable, finds that:

+(1) A specific parcel of land is physically unique and unusual in a manner different from the nature of surrounding properties with respect to exceptional narrowness, shallowness, shape, exceptional topographic conditions, or other extraordinary conditions peculiar to the specific parcel (such as historical significance or environmentally sensitive features);

 The subject property is similar in size to surrounding properties that are also located within the Waterside Subdivision.
-The Subdivision is located entirely within the CBCA and was one of the early subdivisions approved after adoption of the CBCA regulations.
-As described previously, the subject lot contains exceptional topographic conditions and a narrower lot compared to surrounding lots within the Subdivision.
+The subdivision is located entirely within the CBCA and was one of the early subdivisions approved after adoption of the CBCA regulations.
+As described previously, the subject lot contains exceptional topographic conditions and is also generally narrower, compared to surrounding lots within the subdivision.
 The lot width of the subject property is 80 feet.
-Surrounding lots within Block A of the Waterside Subdivision range from 60 feet to 142 feet.
-The steep slopes and their extensive coverage are also unique and unusual within the subdivision.
+The surrounding lots within Block A of the Waterside Subdivision range from 60 feet to 142 feet.